mrpurplenice/VAERS-data-analysis/README.md

 The number of individuals with a gender that is not "M" or "F" was 35661.

-The number of individuals who received a Moderna vaccine was 324668.

-The number of individuals who received a PFIZER\BIONTECH vaccine was 307064

 The number of individual birth defects was 459.

 The number of individuals who were hospitalised after receiving a vaccine were 47056.